 A: Yes.
 Although the judgment debtor exam may seem pointless to you, especially if you do not have any assets and/or cannot pay the judgment, you must attend the judgment debtor exam.
 If you cannot appear for the scheduled exam, try to contact the creditor’s lawyer to reschedule.
 If that does not work, contact the court and ask for a continuance.
 Failing to appear could lead to your arrest.

 Q: What happens if I do not attend the exam?

 A: If you fail to show up, you may be summoned to appear before the judge and explain your reason for missing the scheduled exam.
 This is called a “show cause” hearing.
 Even worse, the judge might issue a “capias” letter (similar to a warrant) for your arrest.
 This means that if you are stopped by the police for any reason in the future, the warrant may show up in the police department’s system and you could be arrested and detained until the exam is completed.
 You could also be fined and held in contempt of court for failing to appear.

 Q: What happens at the exam?

 A: Usually, you will arrive at the courthouse at the scheduled time and meet briefly with the creditor’s attorney.
 After this introduction, you will take an oath and begin the examination.
 In most instances, the examination will be conducted in a private conference room.
-During the examination, the creditor’s attorney can ask you about anything related to your ability to pay the judgment.
+During the examination, the creditor’s attorney can ask you about anything related to your ability to satisfy the judgment.
 This includes questions about your bank accounts, job, house, cars, jewelry, tools, insurance policies, retirement savings and any other personal property.
-Keep in mind, if the judgment against you is solely for a personal debt, the creditor usually cannot ask you about business assets.

 Q: Do I have to answer every question?